Site menu:

 Switch to German language

-2. Models with a small number of terms (e.g. 'terms = 4' to 'terms = 10' in 'bestModel') are the most robust and usually produce the best results in cross-validation.
-Avoid models with a lot of terms and rather accept a slightly lower R2 instead.
+2. Models with a relatively small number of terms (e.g., 'terms = 4' to 'terms = 10') are typically most robust and generally yield the best results in cross-validations.
+Avoid models with many terms; you should rather accept a slightly lower R2 instead.

 Possible solutions: